Gestalt Therapy: Why & How ‘Empty Chair Technique’ Is Used?

 1. Clear Words & Language:

-Gestalt counseling or empty chair technique allows the person to speak his heart out in the context of the present moment without If’s and But’s.
+Gestalt counseling or the empty chair technique allows the person to speak his heart out in the context of the present moment without If’s and But’s.
 It encourages a person to open up thinking that the person whom they want to talk to is present in the room at the moment and speaks up in the desired words and preferred language.

 2. The Empty Chair: